iambishalthapa/GurkhaMartialsArts/README.md

 PHP.

-<b>Notes: To Open This Website First You need to Download the Project and you need to Open on Local Server by Using Xamp Control and Needed to
+<b>Notes: To Open This Website First You need to Download the Project and you need to Open on Local Server by Using Xamp Control </b>
-Start Apache http Server and MYsql Server </b>
-<b>//LocalHost is 3307//</b>

 <b> You Need to Create a PHP MYADMIN Database Table. // Login and Register save in PHP MYADMIN database. for more details See the Code. </b>